 Some employers ask new hires to sign non-compete agreements.
 These contracts can be an attempt to prevent you from taking your skills to a new company.
 These agreements may also be intended to prevent you from working in your industry for months or even years after the end of your current employment.

-An experienced attorney can help you understand the agreement proposed by your employer.
-They can help you explore your options, including contract negotiation.
-They can also advise you about what signing a specific non-compete agreement would mean for your future.
+- Explain Non-Competes: Because lawyers understand the big picture of a non-compete agreement, they can advise you about what signing a specific non-compete agreement would mean for your future.
 If your employer is trying to take advantage of you, a lawyer can help you get the treatment you deserve.

+Still, there are many subtleties when comparing New Jersey to other states.
 A lawyer can help you navigate your state’s particular laws and determine the best course of action for you.